 Shaw Butte Trail

 The Shaw Butte Trail is a popular hike within the Phoenix Mountain Preserve.
 The loop leads up to a peak with a 360-degree view of the city of Phoenix.
-Even if the heat is nearly unbearable, the views are sure to take the rest of your breath away after the 2-mile hike.
+Even if the heat is nearly unbearable, the views are sure to take the rest of your breath away after the 2-mile hike and make for the perfect day trips during your Phoenix visit.

 The Shaw Butte Trail is pet-friendly and follows a road up and down the peak.
 From the trailhead, the trail to the left-hand side is steeper, so unless you’re looking for a challenge, I’d recommend taking the right-hand side up and coming down on the left.